 Hello!
-I’m Macy Manners and I’m here to help with all your questions regarding proper attire, rules of social graces and online etiquette.
-Feel free to send in your questions and I’ll try and answer them in a future article.
+I’m Macy Manners, and I’m here to help with all your questions regarding proper attire, rules of social graces, and online etiquette.
+Feel free to send in your questions; I’ll try to answer them in a future article.

-If a person has another title such as Esq. then you could use either but they should not be used together.
+If a person has another title, such as Esq, you could use either, but they should not be used together.
 For example, it would be Mr. John James Wilson or John James Wilson, Esq. or Doctor Wilson.

 It is not customary to use Mr. or Esq. when Jr. or Sr. is used.